neshkoli/MMM-IsraelNews/README.md

 # MMM-IsraelNews

 MMM-IsraelNews is a MagicMirror module that displays the latest news headlines from Israel in Hebrew.
-It fetches news from an RSS feed and presents it in a customizable scrolling ticker format.
+It fetches news from an RSS feed and presents it in a vertical scrolling format.

 ![MagicMirror Screenshot](screenshot.png)

 ## Features

 - Fetches news headlines from multiple Israeli news RSS feeds.
-- Customizable number of displayed headlines (default is 10).
 - Smooth scrolling animation for headlines exceeding the display limit.
 - Displays favicons for different news sources.
 - Shows timestamps for each news item.